andrewcooke/bnum/README.md

 Aliases
 -------

-It's an error to repeat a value, because mixing implicit and explicit values could give very confusing bugs, unless you explicitly allow for aliases.
+By default, iqt's an error to repeat a value, because mixing implicit and explicit values could give very confusing bugs.
+You can disable this by adding the `AllowAliases` mixin.

 Aliases are valid instances, but are not listed or retrieved: